mrolli/myitjournal/docs/guides/vagrant.md

 * **Hostname**: The hostname that is set within the virtual machine AKA the running guest OS

 The question inherently arises: How are these set by default and how can I customize them?
-Well the documentation is not that clear about all this but fear not, you're covered with the systematic examples below.
+Well the [documentation](https://www.vagrantup.com/docs/vagrantfile/machine_settings) is not that clear about all this but fear not, you're covered with systematic examples below.

 **All these examples are run in a project directory named "myproject"** using Vagrant-2.2.18 on VirtualBox-6.1.26r145957.